cosmos/gravity-bridge/design/overview.md

 1. Fully synced Ethereum Full Node
 1. Orchestrator, which connects to the above as a client

+## Security Concerns

+The **Validator Set** is the actual set of keys with stake behind them, which are slashed for double-signs or other misbehavior.
+We typically consider the security of a chain to be the security of a *Validator Set*.
+This varies on each chain, but is our gold standard.
+Even IBC offers no more security than the minimum of both involved Validator Sets.

+The **Orchestrator Set** is another Cosmos SDK client key associated with the same validator set.
+We can add slashing conditions to any mis-signed message by the Orchestrator Set and be able to provide the same security as the *Valiator Set*, just a different module detecting evidence of malice and deciding how much to slash.
+If we can prove a transaction signed by any member of the *Orchestrator Set* was illegal or malicious, then we can slash on the Cosmos chain side an potentially provide 100% of the security of the Validator Set.
+Note that this also has access to the 3 week unbonding period to allow evidence to slash even if they immediately unbond.

+The **MultiSig Set** is a (possibly aged) mirror of the *Validator Set* but with Ethereum keys, and stored on the Ethereum contract.
+If we ensure the *MultiSig Set* is updated much more often than the unbonding period (eg at least once per week), then we can guarantee that all members of the *MultiSig Set* have slashable atoms for misbehavior.
+However, in some extreme cases of stake shifting, the *MultiSig Set* and *Validator/Orchestrator Set* could get quite far apart, meaning there is many of the members in the *MultiSig Set* are no longer active validators and may not bother to transfer Eth messages.
+Thus, to avoid censorship attacks/inactivity, we should also update this everytime there is a significant change in the Validator Set (eg. > 3-5%).
+If we maintain those two conditions, the MultiSig Set should offer a similar level of security as the Validator Set.

+There are now 3 conditions that can be slashed for any validator: Double-signing a block with the tendermint key from the **Validator Set**, signing an invalid/malicious message with the Cosmos SDK key from the **Orchestrator Set**, or signing an invalid/malicious Ethereum message with the key from the **MultiSig Set**.
+If all conditions of misbehavior can be attributed to a signature from one of these sets, and proven **on the Cosmos chain**, then we can argue that Peggy offers a security level equal to the minimum of the Peg-Zone Validator Set, or reorganizing the Ethereum Chain 50 blocks.
+And provide a security equivalent to or greater than IBC.

 ## Bootstraping

 This is based on [Installing Peggy on a live cosmos chain](notes.md#installing-peggy-on-a-live-cosmos-chain).